Tine-m/transaction/README.md

 ## 📌 Exclusive Lock

-- We want to place a **exclusive lock** on selected rows because we want to modify data/table and prevent modifications by other transactions.
+- We want to place a **exclusive lock** on selected rows because we want to modify data and prevent other transactions from reading or modifying these rows  until our own transaction commits.
-- Using `SELECT ...
-FOR UPDATE` (Exclusive Lock) locks the selected rows **as if an UPDATE statement was issued**.
+- `SELECT ...
+FOR UPDATE` locks the selected rows **as if an UPDATE statement was issued**.
 - Blocks **other transactions from modifying, deleting, or even locking** the same rows.
-- Ignores locks on old versions of records (undo logs reconstruct these instead).

 #### **Transaction 1 (Locks Row for Update)**
 ```sql